Pont l'Eveque (horse): Assessment

 In their book A Century of Champions, John Randall and Tony Morris rated Pont l'Eveque an “inferior” Derby winner.

 Stud career

-Wartime restrictions meant that there were limited opportunities for British stallions during the early 1940s, and after only two seasons at stud, Pont l’Eveque was sold and exported to the Ojo de Agua stud in Argentina.
-He was not a great success although he did sire one good horse in Cabure, who finished second in the 1946 Gran Premio Nacional.
-He was also the damsire of Atlas (Gran Premio Carlos Pellegrini) and Contadera (Argentinian Oaks).
+Wartime restrictions meant that there were limited opportunities for British stallions during the early 1940s, and after only two seasons at stud, Pont l’Eveque was sold and exported Argentina to stand stud at Haras Ojo de Agua.
+He was not a great success although he did sire one good horse in Caburé, who finished second in the 1946 Gran Premio Nacional.
+He was also the damsire of Atlas (Gran Premio Carlos Pellegrini and Grande Prêmio São Paulo) and Contadera (Gran Premio Selección).
 The date of his death is not recorded, but his last foals would appear to have been conceived in 1957 or 1958.